 - Two votes for Barbarellas

 - The Volstead Lounge

-And there you have it!
+And there you have it—some of our top spots in our fair city!
 We hope you drink all the coffee, eat all the food and dance the night away.
 Party on!